-1. Involve people from all parts of your organization.
+1. Involve people from all parts of your organization

 Every person in your business, from the CEO to the intern, will have different ideas about what risks are most prevalent to your industry.
-You cannot involve everyone, but ask multiple people from different departments and levels of authority to ensure you are getting unique viewpoints.
+You cannot involve everyone, but ask multiple people from various departments and levels of authority to ensure you are getting unique viewpoints.

-2. Understand each risk.
+2. Understand each risk

 Simply naming your risks does not allow you to build an effective risk map.
 You must assess each scenario with a strong understanding of the business and how the risks can impact your ability to continue operations.

-3. Seek guidance.
+3. Seek guidance

 You can try to determine how likely and impactful a risk will be based on your experience and past losses, but what if you’re a start-up company?
 You can ask an expert: many insurance providers are able to assist with risk management tools, and if not, they can likely suggest someone who can.

-4. Revisit and modify.
+4. Revisit and modify

-Revisit your rankings with the risk management team at least quarterly, to discuss if the status of any existing risks has changed or if there are any new risks that have to be placed on the map.
+Revisit your rankings with the risk management team at least quarterly, to discuss if the status of any existing risks has changed or if any new risks should be placed on the map.
 Doing so will ensure that your risk map is a consistently helpful tool that will help you reduce incidents and costs.

 ClearRisk Manager is a risk-mapping tool that offers expertise and allows you to quickly build maps within the software.
 It also has an extensive risk library that offers insight on risks you may not have considered and how to implement mitigation and prevention strategies.
+Want more information?